Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Summary

-\emph{Conclusion.} In summary, we have presented a general method for constructing a minimal cover of a high-dimensional attractor from the known coherent structures embedded in the attractor.
-We have given an example of such a construction for a Kuramoto-Sivashinsky chaotic attractor, and explored the effect that dimension of projection during construction has on the covering of the attractor.
+We have presented a general method for constructing a minimal cover of a high-dimensional attractor from the known recurrent patterns embedded in the attractor.
+The key element of this construction is the use of the directed Hausdorff distance between segments of trajectories in projection on a suitably chosen set of coordinates of the dynamical system, which allows us to determine the proximity of recurrent patterns to one another or to a chaotic trajectory.
+We have given an example of such a construction for a spatiotemporally chaotic Kuramoto--Sivashinsky chaotic attractor and explored the effect that the dimension of the projection used during the construction has on the covering of the attractor.
 We show that a reliable minimal cover can be constructed in a low-dimensional projection of the attractor, thus substantially reducing the complexity and computational cost of such a construction compared to the full phase space representation.
-We have also demonstrated how any trajectory in the attractor can be encoded as a sequence of cover elements which shadow this trajectory, which opens up the possibility of describing the dynamics on the attractor as a Markov-type model.
-Such a model allows for deeper analysis into the structure of the dynamics, which will be the subject of future research.
+Here we should mention a deep analogy between selection of the minimal cover set and selection of the prototypes in the condensed nearest neighbour algorithm (or the Hart algorithm~\cite{hart1968}).
+It was designed to reduce the datasets for $k$ nearest neighbour ($k$NN) classification by selecting the set of prototypes U such that 1NN with U can classify the examples almost as accurately as 1NN does with the whole data set.
+We have also demonstrated how a typical trajectory in the attractor can be encoded as a sequence of cover elements which shadow this trajectory.
+This opens up the possibility of describing the dynamics on the attractor as a Markov-type model with a relatively small number of states.
+Such a model allows to investigate the structure of high-dimensional chaotic dynamics, which will be the subject of future research.

+Finally, we would like to note that the minimal cover construction can be based not just on recurrent patterns, but on any convenient set of segments of trajectories from a chaotic attractor.
+As such, it represents a generic tool for constructing a coarse-grained representation of a high-dimensional chaotic attractor, where different elements of the minimal cover set represent dynamics of different parts of the attractor with minimal redundancy.
+For many applications, such a coarse-grained representation may be as informative as that based on recurrent patterns, which may not be available, or very costly to locate.
+To what extent the quality of the coarse-grained representation of a high-dimensional chaotic attractor depends on the use of recurrent patterns as opposed to generic trajectory segments will be the subject of future research.